astroveny/aws-bootcamp-cruddur-2023/journal/week2.md

 3. You will see a Warning in the list "**Hello World!**", click on it for more details
 <img  alt="image" src="https://user-images.githubusercontent.com/91587569/222711068-8a3280e3-9cba-4048-8c33-8bdc686f3543.png">

-4. You can browse through the tabs at the bottom to view messages, Occurences, People, etc..
+4. You can browse through the tabs at the bottom to view messages, Occurrences, People, etc..
 <img  alt="image" src="https://user-images.githubusercontent.com/91587569/222711012-ee470e9f-3773-4629-96c9-35ba99d68b68.png">